BSE: 519323 | NSE: MURLIIND | ISIN: INE806B01028

-We have audited the accompanying financial statements of MURLI INDUSTRIES LIMITED,which comprise the Balance Sheet as at 30th June 2013, and the Statement of Profit andLoss for the period of fifteen months then ended, and a summary of the significantaccounting policies and other explanatory information.
+We have audited the accompanying financial statements of MURLI INDUSTRIES LIMITED,which comprise the Balance Sheet as at 31st March 2014, and the Statement of Profit andLoss for the period of nine months ended, and a summary of the significant accountingpolicies and other explanatory information.

 2. Managements Responsibility for the Financial Statements

 The Companys Management is responsible for the preparation of these financialstatements that give a true and fair view of the financial position, financial performanceand cash flows of the Company in accordance with the accounting principles generallyaccepted in India including Accounting Standards referred to in subsection (3C) of section211 of the Companies Act, 1956.
 This responsibility includes the design, implementationand maintenance of internal control relevant to the preparation and presentation of thefinancial statements that give a true and fair view and are free from materialmisstatement, whether due to fraud or error.